• Nothing Found

 How to get a taxi in Crete

-Taxis in Crete are plentiful and have a different colour depending on where they are from.
-Taxis in Chania are dark blue on the bottom and white on top, whereas, Heraklion taxis are usually grey.
-You can choose to take a taxi from a taxi rank, hail one from the street or call one of the local radio taxi companies.
+Taxis in Crete are plentiful and have a different color depending on where they are from.
+Taxis in Chania are dark blue with a white roof, whereas, Heraklion taxis are usually grey.
+Whether you’re traveling from Chania or Heraklion, you can choose to take a taxi from the street, talk to a taxi rank, call a phone dispatch taxi, pre-book your rides or use a Crete taxi app.

 If you choose to hail a taxi from the street, all you need to do is stick out your arm and wave.
-It’s worth noting that in both Chania and Heraklion, taxis already carrying a passenger may still stop to see if you are travelling in the same direction.
+However, it’s worth noting that in both Chania and Heraklion, taxis already carrying a passenger may still stop to see if you are traveling in the same direction.
 If you share a taxi with a stranger, it won’t affect the price, you will still be charged from your pickup location.

-Taxis ranks in Heraklion: Venetian port, in the historical city centre, outside the cathedral church of Saint Minas and Kazantzakis Tomb.
+Taxis are available 24/7 in Heraklion and can be found outside of the Venetian port, in the historical city center, outside the cathedral church of Saint Minas and Kazantzakis Tomb and at Heraklion Airport.

 Why book your Crete taxi in advance?